apache/flink/docs/programming_guide.md

 }
 {% endhighlight %}

-These are valid expressions for the example POJO above:
+These are valid field expressions for the example code above:

-- `count`: The count field in the `WC` class.
+- `"count"`: The count field in the `WC` class.

-- `complex.*`: Selects all fields in the `ComplexNestedClass`.
+- `"complex"`: Recursively selects all fields of the field complex of POJO type `ComplexNestedClass`.

-- `complex.word.f2`: Selects the last field in the Tuple3.
+- `"complex.word.f2"`: Selects the last field of the nested `Tuple3`.
-- `complex.hadoopCitizen`: Selects a Hadoop-`Writable` type as a key.

-Please note that you can only use types inside POJOs that Flink is able to serialize.
-Currently, we are using [Avro](http://avro.apache.org) to serialize arbitrary objects (such as `Date`).

-### Define key using a Key Selector Function
-{:.no_toc}

-An additional way to define keys are "key selector" functions, which takes as argument one dataset element and returns a key of an arbitrary data type by performing an arbitrary computation on this element.
-For example:
-{% highlight java %}
-// some ordinary POJO
-public class WC {public String word; public int count;}
-DataSet<WC> words = // [...]
-DataSet<WC> wordCounts = words
-                         .groupBy(
-                           new KeySelector<WC, String>() {
-                             public String getKey(WC wc) { return wc.word; }
-                           })
-                         .reduce(/*do something*/);
-{% endhighlight %}

-Remember that keys are not only used for grouping, but also joining and matching data sets:
-{% highlight java %}
-// some POJO
-public class Rating {
-  public String name;
-  public String category;
-  public int points;
-}
-DataSet<Rating> ratings = // [...]
-DataSet<Tuple2<String, Double>> weights = // [...]
-DataSet<Tuple2<String, Double>>
-            weightedRatings =
-            ratings.join(weights)

-                   // key of the first input
-                   .where(new KeySelector<Rating, String>() {
-                            public String getKey(Rating r) { return r.category; }
-                          })

-                   // key of the second input
-                   .equalTo(new KeySelector<Tuple2<String, Double>, String>() {
-                              public String getKey(Tuple2<String, Double> t) { return t.f0; }
-                            });
-{% endhighlight %}
+- `"complex.hadoopCitizen"`: Selects the Hadoop `IntWritable` type.

 </div>
 <div data-lang="scala" markdown="1">
-Some transformations (join, coGroup) require that a key is defined on its argument DataSets, and other transformations (Reduce, GroupReduce, Aggregate) allow that the DataSet is grouped on a key before they are applied.

-A DataSet is grouped as
-{% highlight scala %}
-val input: DataSet[...] = // [...]
-val reduced = input
-  .groupBy(/*define key here*/)
-  .reduceGroup(/*do something*/)
-{% endhighlight %}

-The data model of Flink is not based on key-value pairs.
-Therefore, you do not need to physically pack the data set types into keys and values.
-Keys are "virtual": they are defined as functions over the actual data to guide the grouping operator.

-### Define keys for Tuples
-{:.no_toc}

-The simplest case is grouping a data set of Tuples on one or more fields of the Tuple:
-{% highlight scala %}
-val input: DataSet[(Int, String, Long)] = // [...]
-val grouped = input
-  .groupBy(0)
-  .reduceGroup(/*do something*/)
-{% endhighlight %}

-The data set is grouped on the first field of the tuples (the one of Integer type).
-The group-reduce function will thus receive groups of tuples with the same value in the first field.

-{% highlight scala %}
-val input: DataSet[(Int, String, Long)] = // [...]
-val grouped = input
-  .groupBy(0,1)
-  .reduce(/*do something*/)
-{% endhighlight %}

-The data set is grouped on the composite key consisting of the first and the second fields, therefore the group-reduce function will receive groups with the same value for both fields.

-A note on nested Tuples: If you have a DataSet with a nested tuple, such as:
-{% highlight scala %}
-val ds: DataSet[((Int, Float), String, Long)]
-{% endhighlight %}

-Specifying `groupBy(0)` will cause the system to use the full `Tuple2` as a key (with the Int and Float being the key).
-If you want to "navigate" into the nested `Tuple2`, you have to use a string-based expression, as explained below.
-For this particular example, you would have to specfiy `"_1._1"`.

-### Define key using a String Expression
-{:.no_toc}

-Starting from release 0.7-incubating, you can use String-based key expressions to select keys.

-The String expressions allow to specify the name of the field in a class you want to group by.

 In the example below, we have a `WC` POJO with two fields "word" and "count".
-To group by the field "word", we just pass this name to the `groupBy()` function.
+To group by the field `word`, we just pass its name to the `groupBy()` function.
 {% highlight java %}
 // some ordinary POJO (Plain old Java Object) class WC(var word: String, var count: Int) {